-Our compensation committee adopted our Incentive Compensation Recoupment Policy, effective as of October 2, 2023, that is compliant with the rules promulgated by the NYSE.
+We maintain an Incentive Compensation Recoupment Policy, effective as of October 2, 2023, that is compliant with Exchange Act Rule 10D-1 and the applicable NYSE listing standards.
 Our policy applies to incentive-based compensation received by covered executive officers granted, earned or vested based wholly or in part upon the attainment of a financial reporting measure, including our stock price or total stockholder return.
 Our policy applies to compensation earned during the three completed fiscal years immediately preceding the date it is determined that an accounting restatement is required (excluding fiscal years completed prior to the effective date of the policy) and grants our compensation committee broad flexibility in recouping recoverable incentive compensation.
+The full text of our policy is included as Exhibit 97 to our Annual Report on Form 10-K for the fiscal year ended January 31, 2024